lwy12345678/ESFuse/README.md

 # ESFuse: Weak Edge Structure Perception Network for Infrared and Visible Image Fusion
+## Abstract
+Infrared and visible image fusion (IVIF) fully integrates the complementary features of different modal images, and the fused image provides a more comprehensive and objective interpretation of the scene compared to each source image, thus attracting extensive attention in the field of computer vision in recent years.
+However, current fusion methods usually center their attention on the extraction of prominent features, falling short of adequately safeguarding subtle and diminutive structures.
+To address this problem, we propose an end-to-end unsupervised IVIF method (ESFuse), which effectively enhances fine edges and small structures.
+In particular, we introduce a two-branch head interpreter to extract features from source images of different modalities.
+Subsequently, these features are fed into the edge refinement module with the detail injection module (DIM) to obtain the edge detection results of the source image, improving the network’s ability to capture and retain complex details as well as global information.
+Finally, we implemented a multiscale feature reconstruction module to obtain the final fusion results by combining the output of the DIM with the output of the head interpreter.
+Extensive IVIF fusion experiments on existing publicly available datasets show that the proposed ESFuse outperforms the state-of-the-art(SOTA) methods in both subjective vision and objective evaluation, and our fusion results perform well in semantic segmentation, target detection, pose estimation and depth estimation tasks.
 ### [Paper](https://www.mdpi.com/2079-9292/13/20/4115) | [Code](https://github.com/lwy12345678/ESFuse)

 ![Framework](framework.png)

+## Note
+In 'train.py' and 'test/test.py' file, you will find how to run these codes.

+We train our network using MSRS as input images which contains 1083 pairs images and all resize to 64×64 and RGB images are transformed to gray ones.
+Learning rate is 1×10^(-4).
+The batch size and epochs are 32 and 30, respectively.
+Our method is implemented with two RTX 3090.
 ## 1. Platform

 Python 3.8